-Last week I was helping Tim, a business consultant, with his bio.
-His draft opened with something like, “My favorite place in the world is on the golf course.”
+A few months ago, I was helping Tim, a business consultant, with his About Page opening.
+His draft opened with the statement, “My favorite place in the world is on the golf course.”

 When I suggested that he begin by focusing on the client, he was confused.
 “I want to get away from the nitty gritty of what I do,” he said.
 “I’m tired of writing about numbers and goals.
 I want people to know me as a person and see what I’m like to work with.”

 I get where he’s coming from.
 We all get tired of talking business all the time.

 I asked Tim, “Why do people hire you?”

 “Because they value my knowledge,” he said immediately.
 “They’re paying for my expertise.”

 “They want someone who’s going to motivate them…someone who’s responsive to their needs.
 Someone who’s creative…who will think out of the box, to use a cliche.
 Someone who cares about them and their business.”

 “OK, as soon as they hear ‘golf course,’ they’ll imagine a playboy who spends all day hitting balls.”

 What does Tim teach clients how to do?